- How do I know if there is a scale problem?

 2. How does OneFlow technology differ from a Water Softener?

 OneFlow technology uses a specially designed media to combine the dissolved primary hardness minerals (calcium, magnesium, bicarbonate) into a relatively insoluble microscopic crystals that can not cause harm downstream.
 A water softener, on the other hand, uses the principles of “ion exchange” to remove calcium and magnesium ions from water while replacing them with sodium ions.
 A water softener requires a control valve, backwashing, drain line, regeneration and a brine tank to store salt.
-OneFlow technology requires nothing but an inlet and outlet connection.
+OneFlow technology does not require salt, chemicals, or backwashing.
 Learn more

 3. How do OneFlow system operating costs compare with water softeners?

-Based on a 4-person home using 75 gallons per person daily, OneFlow can save the average household up to $300 annually because there’s no need for the salt or chemical replacement, backwashing and electricity.
+Based on a 4-person home using 75 gallons per person daily, OneFlow can save the average household up to $300 annually because there’s no need for the salt or chemical replacement or backwashing.

 4. Does OneFlow technology remove important minerals in water?